sjhloco/sjhloco-netbox_env_setup/README.md

 os.environ['REQUESTS_CA_BUNDLE'] = '/Users/user1/Documents/nbox_py_scripts/myCA.pem'
 ```

 The token is set in a separate `config.py` variable file that I *.gitignore* so as not to share the token with the rest of the world.
-This is imported with `import config` so you either need to add this file or if you want to input the token directly in the script remove the import line.
+This is imported with `import config` so you either need to add this file or remove the import line and add the token directly in the script.
 All that *config.py* holds is a single token variable:

 ```bash
 token = 'my_token_got_from_netbox'